Shares lifted by U.S. stimulus cheer and Brexit relief

 “It would have been unsettling if we hadn’t had it by the end of year,” he added.

+S&P futures rose 0.7% in their first trade after the Christmas holiday, edging near to a record touched last week.
+Nasdaq futures also rose by 0.7% and were near all-time highs.

-The MSCI world index, which tracks shares in 49 nations, rose 0.3% by 0907 GMT, boosted by strong opening gains in Europe and a positive session in Asia overnight, although trading was thinner due to the festive period.
+The MSCI world index, which tracks shares in 49 nations, was 0.2% higher by 1314 GMT, boosted by strong opening gains in Europe and a positive session in Asia overnight, although trading was thinned by the festive period.

 The euro STOXX index rose 0.9% in the first trading session after London and Brussels signed an eleventh hour deal on Thursday evening that preserves zero tariff access to each other’s markets.